MattFritter/COSC419/Labs/Lab4/README.md

 1. You'll need to approve 'self', 'unsafe-inline', stackpath.boostrapcdn.com, and fonts.googleapis.com as sources in your style-src
 2. You'll need to approve 'self', cdnjs.cloudflare.com, code.jquery.com, and stackpath.bootstrapcdn.com as sources for script-src
-3. You'll need to approve 'self' and fonts.gstatic.com as sources for font-src
+3. You'll need to approve 'self', 'unsafe-inline', and fonts.gstatic.com as sources for font-src

 The format for a Content Security Policy is as follows: